tupleapp/pair-programming-guide/_pages/how-to-pair-with-a-junior-developer.md

 {% include article-top.html %}

-_This guide is written for experienced developers.
-If you're a junior dev, you can [subscribe below](#subscribe) to hear when we publish beginner-oriented articles.)_

 ## Prioritize learning over productivity

 Yes, you could probably complete this task faster on your own.